tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 from plugging into and extending Pry.
 Maybe it is preferable to default to allowing all the things to be loaded by Pry automatically and, thus, defer which plugins are actually loaded to Pry and the `.pryrc` file.
-But, even if that is the reasoning behind this nomenclature, it seems excessive to suggest such a plugin is "invalid", as there is almost certainly a use-case for a Pry plugin that is not automatically loaded by Pry.
+But, even if that is the reasoning behind this nomenclature, it seems excessive to suggest that a plugin without such a prefix is somehow *invalid*, as there is almost certainly a use-case for a Pry plugin that resists being automatically loaded by Pry.
 Eh, I'm probably being overly semantic.

+![Load all the things!][Load all the things meme]

 My complaints registered, I submit the following definition for a Pry plugin: